 It’s going to be a pain in your ass to lose the weight you gain in the next month and a half.

 Now, Thanksgiving day and Christmas day (and any other holiday that involves gorging oneself) are one thing.
 Packing in a giant meal every once in a while isn’t necessarily bad, depending on just how big that meal is.
 I’m not saying you shouldn’t indulge a bit.
-What you should be concerned about are the 4 weeks between Thanksgiving and Christmas.
+What you should be concerned about are the four weeks between Thanksgiving and Christmas.
 You know what I’m talking about with leftovers, holiday gifts of fudge and other sugar bombs, Christmas cookie parties, work Christmas parties, early Christmas parties, and on and on.

 4 Tips To Resist Temptation